- Learning Communities

 What are the expectations of students that participate in Learning Communities?

 Students are encouraged to participate in the activities and programs focused on the theme of the Learning Community.
-Community experiences offered will not just focus on the theme of the Learning Community but will also provide a variety of social and educational programs to assist with a student’s first year transition to the university.
+Community experiences offered will not only focus on the theme of the Learning Community but will also provide a variety of social and educational programs to assist with a student’s first year transition to the university.
 Making the transition from high school to college can be difficult.
 As you experience new freedoms, learn new routines and face new academic and personal challenges, a Learning Community can help you begin your college career on the right track.
 We encourage each student to become a partner in their education by becoming an active leader and learner within the Learning Community.

 I don't have a major--should I still think about participating in a Learning Community?